bdeckard92/dupUT/01-Class-Content/13-ORM/03-Algorithms/01-double-triple-map/README.md

     [3, 4, 9, 8]
     ```

-* You can check to see if your function works properly by opening [Unsolved/test.html](Unsolved/test.html) in your web browser.
+* You can check whether your function works properly by opening [Unsolved/test.html](Unsolved/test.html) in your web browser.

   * Functions that PASS the tests will be denoted with a green check mark.